-Malformations are deformities that are caused by environmental factors (including disease agents) preventing normal anatomical development, especially during the tadpole life-stage.
-As a result, affected animals can develop too many, or not enough, body parts.
-This can affect internal organs, but amphibian malformations noticed by the public are usually those affecting external body parts, such as digits, limbs or the tail (in newts).
-A variety of agents are known to cause the development of malformations in amphibians, including pollutants, parasites, nutritional deficiencies and injury of the developing limb bud, but the relative importance of these as a cause of amphibian malformations in Great Britain is unknown.
+Malformations are deformities that are caused by environmental factors which prevent normal anatomical development, especially during the larval life-stage.
+As a result, affected animals can develop too many, or not enough, of certain body parts.
+Internal organs can be affected but amphibian malformations noticed by the public are usually those affecting external body parts, such as digits, limbs or the tail (in newts & salamanders).
+A variety of agents are known to cause malformations in amphibians, including pollutants, parasites, nutritional deficiencies and injury during development.
+The relative importance of these as a cause of amphibian malformations in Great Britain is unknown.

-In Great Britain, amphibian malformations are reported only very infrequently, but sometimes in clusters.
+Globally, amphibian malformations have been reported in a wide range of species of frogs, toads, newts and salamanders.
 Species known to have been affected in Great Britain include the common toad (Bufo bufo) and the great crested newt (Triturus cristatus).

 Signs of disease